UKHomeOffice/docker-logstash-kubernetes/README.md

 - `ELASTICSEARCH_USER` - Elasticsearch basic auth username.
 Default: `""`.
 - `ELASTICSEARCH_PASSWORD` - Elasticsarch basic auth password.
 Default: `""`.
 - `ELASTICSEARCH_INDEX_SUFFIX` - Elasticsearch index suffix.
 Default: `""`.
-- `ELASTICSEARCH_FLUSH_SIZE` - Elasticsearch output flush size.
-Default: `Numeric (Optional)`.
-Once set with numeric value it will take precedence over bytesize based bulk size evaluation in ES output plugin.
-NOTE: This configuration option is now deprecated however still can be used in the current version of ES output plugin.
-Use it only when frequently encountering `413 Payload Too Large` errors from ES and no other methods of mitigating that issue help.
-**WARNING:** *THIS WILL BE REMOVED IN ONE OF THE FUTURE RELEASES!*
 - `LOGSTASH_ARGS` - Sets additional logstash command line arguments.

 For Kubernetes audit logs it may be necessary to increase `index.mapping.total_fields.limit`.
 This can be achieved with Elasticsearch curator [`index_settings` action](https://www.elastic.co/guide/en/elasticsearch/client/curator/5.1/index_settings.html).